bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

     content, padding, border, margin

 4. While using flexbox, what axis are you using when you use the property: ```align-items: center```?
+`align-items: center` centers the content vertically along the cross axis.

 5. What is the git command to commit staged changes as well as write a message?
     `git commit -m "message goes here"`